-The audio was recorded in Križna cave in Slovenia, an ice cave under the Aletsch Glacier, and a cave in an old limestone quarry under Jerusalem.
+The photographs from the Aletsch Glacier in the Alps, Lake Cerknica in the Karst Plateau, and the Dead Sea, show glimpses of these momentary places, where ephemeral landscapes are revealed under receding glaciers and disappearing lakes, and shorelines collapse into sinkholes.
+The audio was recorded in Križna cave in the Cerknica Karst Field, an ice cave under the Aletsch Glacier, and a cave in an old limestone quarry under Jerusalem.
 The audio recording documents a performative interaction modifying the sounds of water drops with a found piece of metal and natural objects, contact microphones, feedback and distortion.
+The exhibition consists of several large scale photographs, a sound work accessible via QR code, and a small booklet about the project.

 Stefanie Loveday